 Your first year at CCA will immerse you in artmaking and thinking.
 Living and learning among a community of artists, you’ll be challenged and nurtured by your coursework, faculty, and peers.
 Friendships and future networks will blossom out of shared experience.
 As you collect and combine theoretical knowledge with contemporary practices, critique will become second nature, and experimentation will fuel new discoveries.
 You’ll expand not only your skills, craft, and community, but also your purpose, your understanding, and your relationship to yourself as an artist.

-Our various studios, shops, and labs are spaces to develop core studio skills in drawing, 2D, 3D, and 4D (interactive and time-based) media.
-All First Year Studios are located on the San Francisco campus.
+Our various studios, shops, and labs are spaces to develop core studio skills in drawing, 2D, 3D, and 4D (interactive and time-based) media..
 You’ll have access to a wide range of flexible making spaces and specialized facilities for working with wood and plaster, a computer lab, tool room, project storage, and critique space.

 Small classes, big impact